Greece–Israel relations: Opening of military attaché office in Athens

 In April 2014 the IDF and the Ministry of Defense of Israel announced the closure of their military attaché office in Switzerland during the summer of 2014.
 It was decided to open a new military attaché office in Greece due to the growing military cooperation between the two countries and as a counterweight to the decline of defense relations with Turkey.
 Until April 2014 the military attaché in Italy was also responsible for transactions and security relations in Greece, but after the announcement of the decision Athens will host a permanent military attaché who will address security relations between Greece and Israel directly.

 Status of forces agreement

-Greece is one of only three countries Israel has signed a Status of forces agreement (SOFA), with the other being the United States and Cyprus.
+Greece is one of only three countries Israel has signed a status of forces agreement (SOFA), with the other being the United States and Cyprus.
 The agreement enables Israel in hosting Greek military forces in its territory or stationing Israeli military forces in the territory of Greece, as part of the military agreements and comprehensive security arrangements between the two countries.

+Cooperation on anti-drone systems and cybersecurity

+In January 2026, Greece and Israel agreed to deepen their defence cooperation with a focus on counter-unmanned systems and cybersecurity.
+Greek Defence Minister Nikos Dendias and Israeli Defence Minister Israel Katz announced that the two countries would exchange technical expertise and collaborate on systems to counter swarms of unmanned aerial and underwater drones, and strengthen readiness against cyber threats following talks in Athens.
+The initiative builds on existing military ties, including joint exercises and the operation of an air training centre in Greece, and is part of broader efforts to enhance bilateral defence collaboration amid evolving security challenges in the Eastern Mediterranean.

+In July of the same year, Greece approved a €3.5 billion agreement to acquire a new multi-layered air defence system based on Israeli defence technology.
+The "Achilles Shield" system is expected to include Israeli-made radar and missile systems developed by Rafael Advanced Defense Systems and Israel Aerospace Industries, and further capabilities like counter-drone technology.

+On 31 August 2026, Israel and Greece signed a €3 billion defense agreement, worth more than NIS 10 billion, under which Israel would develop and deliver a "multi-layered" national air-defense system for Greece as part of the Achilles Shield project.
+The system would integrate David's Sling, BARAK MX, and SPYDER missile-defense systems, alongside IAI radars and a command-and-control system developed by Rafael Advanced Defense Systems.
+The deal signed between the two nations is part of a plan by Greece to spend €28 billion overall by 2036 for a comprehensive system to protect the country from attack by aircraft, ballistic missiles and drones.